-For the classification problem us re-use the train/validation/test splits in [TS20, GWW20].
-We sample 3000 images from the COVIDx-CT [GWW20] train split (1000 images/class), and use their full validation (21036 CT scans) and test (21191 CT scans) splits.
-As a result of our approach, we use less that 5% of the COVIDx-CT training data split, and 3% of the total CNCB CT scans data [ZLS $^+$ 20].
-Each image is the same size as in the segmentation data, $512 \times 512 \times 3$ pixels, all alpha-channels removed.
-The training split used in this paper is the same as in [TS20], to have a fair comparison.
-As with the segmentation problem, no other data normalization tenchinques were used apart from the image global normalization.
+We sample 3000 images from the COVIDx-CT [10] train split (1000 images/class) and use their full validation (21036 CT scans) and test (21191 CT scans) splits.
+As a result of our approach, we use less than 5% of the COVIDx-CT training data split and 3% of the total CNCB CT scans data [6].
+Each image is the same size as in the segmentation data, 512x512x3 pixels, all alpha-channels removed.
+The training split used in this paper is the same as in [13], to have a fair comparison.
+As with the segmentation problem, no other data normalization techniques were used apart from the global image normalization.